 Route 1: Register yourself as an owner-operator

 Individual owners (and, with consent, tenants) can register directly on the DET Holiday Homes portal and hold permits for their own units — the standard route for hosts managing between one and a handful of properties.
 You handle registration, Tourism Dirham reporting, and compliance yourself.
+This route is capped at eight units (see below).

 Route 2: List through a licensed operator